Robert H. Dennard: Biography

 At the time of the invention, Dennard and his colleagues were fixated on a bulky, costly memory system that used a series of six transistors to store just 1 bit of data.

 One night while lying on the couch and pondering a presentation given by his peers earlier in the day, he had a notion: What if he could store a bit of information in a single transistor?
 The insight was the catalyst for DRAM — Dennard’s most important innovation.

 In 1966 he invented the one transistor memory cell consisting of a transistor and a capacitor for which a patent was issued in 1968.
 It became the basis for today's dynamic random-access memory (DRAM) and almost all other memory types such as SRAM and FLASH memory.
 DRAM was instrumental in changing the world of computing through faster and higher capacity memory access.
 Today, DRAM is used pervasively across many devices from servers to personal computers to mobile devices.
+As of 2024, the DRAM market is estimated to be over $100 billion.